What is intrinsic and extrinsic motivation in sport?

 Sports motivation is a widely researched area and all coaches should understand how to improve their coaching skills.
 Researchers say that athletes can show separate behaviour and motivation dependent on whether they are intrinsically motivated or extrinsically motivated.

-Whilst rewards can increase an athletes’ motivation if they have little interest or are learning a new skill, a sense of enjoyment and belief can motivate athletes for a longer period of time.
+Whilst rewards can increase an athletes’ motivation if they have little interest or are learning a new skill, a sense of enjoyment and belief can motivate athletes for longer.
 Therefore, by knowing this, coaches can begin to understand what their athletes’ hopes are and why they are taking part in the sport.

 Not many level 1 and level 2 coaching courses study what intrinsic and extrinsic motivation is.
 However, more college and university programmes include this in their course.

-Over our years of coaching, we have seen the importance of this principle being used by a number of sports coaches.
+Over our years of coaching, we have seen the importance of this principle being used by many sports coaches.
 Whether this is an education setting or in a competitive setting, we believe this fundamental principle is important to sports coaches.

-Most, if not all top tier sports coaches use this principle on a daily basis to get the best out of their athletes.
+Most, if not all top tier sports coaches use this principle daily to get the best out of their athletes.

 Below are some key questions we have used to help determine intrinsic and extrinsic motivation: